Kunal Basu: Short story collections

 An Indian man writes to a Japanese woman.
 She writes back.
-The pen-friends fall in love and exchange their vows over letters, then live as man and wife without ever setting eyes on each other, their intimacy of words tested finally by life's miraculous upheavals.
+The pen-friends fall in love and exchange their vows over letters, then live as man and wife without ever setting eyes on each other, their intimacy of words tested finally by life's upheavals.

 The 12 stories in this collection are about the unexpected and about lives that are never quite as ordinary as they seem.

 The title story was adapted on celluloid by the renowned filmmaker Aparna Sen, the cast including Indian actors Rahul Bose, Raima Sen and Moushumi Chatterjee, and Japanese actress Chigusa Takaku in the title role.